PAXSTORE/paxstore-openapi-dotnet-sdk/docs/RESELLER_API.md

 ```
 {
 	"BusinessCode": -1,
+    "Message": null,
-	"ValidationErrors": ["'Email' should not be empty.","'Country' should not be empty.","'Contact' should not be empty.","'Phone' should not be empty."]
+	"ValidationErrors": ["'Email' should not be empty.","'Country' should not be empty.","'Contact' should not be empty.","'Phone' should not be empty."],
+    "Data": null,
+	"PageInfo": null
 }
 ```